spawpaw/mybatis-generator-gui-extension/README-en.md

 ## Usage

 > PLEASE make sure that you have a `1.8u40 plus` Java Runtime
+> git is recommended

 ### Run the code directly